emlinhax/lazer/README.md

 ⚠ Warning: Never share your token, as it grants full access to your account.

-Getting a DM Channel ID
+Getting a DM Channel ID:

 Method: Enable Developer Mode & Copy Channel ID